This guide explains how to use the board for administrators.

 The Actions tab defines the actions that trigger transitions.

-■ Add Action
+■ Add action

 Click the [ADD ACTION] button to add the action to the list.
 An editing screen will appear where you can enter the action name.